Anesthesia In Your Dog And Cat

 Never reach into your medicine cabinet for human pain relief medicines with the intent of giving them to your dog or a cat.
 Some of those medications that are safe for you are definitely not safe for your dog or cat.

-There are two links at the beginning of this article that discuss pain control medications.
+The two links at the beginning of this article also discuss pain control medication options.

 You are on the Vetspace animal health website